Ausiarm/T3A1/README.md

         Symbol('foo') === Symbol('foo')  // false
         ```
   * Objects
-    * In javascript, an object is a collection of properties.
+    * In JavaScript, an object is a collection of properties.
 Property values in objects can be of any data type as well as whole other objects.
 This nesting of value levels leads to the ability to create very complex data structures.
 Each property within an object is identified using a key value.
 In the example below we can see that the variable car is instantiated as an object containing three keys that are bound to values of different data types.
 The first, myCar is a string.
 Second, getCar is a function.
 Third, special is a variable.
 As we can see, the object is populated by multiple different data types and in order to access these types within the object we simply have to call the name of the object, in this case, car.
 Then append it with the key that we want to access the value of. doing this will return the value associated with that key.
     ```javascript
     var sales = 'Toyota';